moisestohias/CCNANotes/ICND1/Part-4/ServicesAndSecurity.md

 >Note: NTP can take several minutes to synchronize between devices*
 - show commands to display ntp informations:
-# show clock : display the clock
++ `show clock`: display the clock
-# show ntp association : displays the ntp server and the source.
++ `show ntp association`: displays the ntp server and the source.
-# show ntp status: displays the ntp synchronisation state and the strutum number
++ `show ntp status`: displays the ntp synchronisation state and the strutum number

 # ACL Access Control List
 - An ACL can contain multiple entry rules.